Kazuo Yamagishi

 Submitted to the "From Crafts to KOGEI" Exhibition at the National Museum of Modern Art, Tokyo

-Submitted to Mokichi Okada Award Exhibition held at MoA Museum of Art
+Submitted to Mokichi Okada Award Exhibition held at MOA Museum of Art

 • 2017